Organic Slug Control

 Instead of watering in the evening, giving these pests a free ride into your garden, wait until morning, and the ground should be dry by the next evening, reducing the chances that they will get into your plants.

-Another thing you can do is set traps around your garden, which will attract them.
+Another thing you can do is set slug traps around your garden, which will attract them.

 You can prevent dilution by propping up a lid over the opening, leaving enough room for them to enter easily.
 This method you have to check on regularly, and flat beer works a little better.